BrinchEbsen/AHT_MultiPlayer/README.md

 ## Installation
 <i>Patches are not available yet, sorry!</i>

-A few methods of installation are provided, all of which use [xdelta](https://www.romhacking.net/utilities/598/) for patching the game.<br>
+A few methods of installation are provided, all of which use [xdelta](https://www.romhacking.net/utilities/598/) for patching the game.

-<i>If using Netplay, make sure all players have the same version of the mod installed before playing, or desyncs can occour!</i><br>
+<i>If using Netplay, make sure all players have the same version of the mod installed before playing, or desyncs will occour!</i><br>
-<i>If Dolphin is preventing you from booting starting Netplay or there are frequent desyncs, it might be a good idea to have all players use the same patching method.</i>
+<i>If Dolphin is preventing you from starting Netplay or there are frequent desyncs, it might be a good idea to have all players use the same patching method.</i>

 ### ISO Patch